Feed a Brain Media

 Ketosis is a hot topic lately, and you have a section devoted to this topic in the book, and I understand that Feed a Brain is very “fat forward” or “pro-fat.”

-How is this regiment good for brain health?
+How is this regimen good for brain health?

 Can you talk about the benefits and potential pitfalls of ketosis?